Treatise on Relics: Legacy

 Calvin published his Treatise on Relics as part of the Reformation, and Protestants abandoned the veneration of relics.
-Although Reformed denominations have removed representations of saints from their churches, Lutherans use images of saints but do not worship nor venerate them, though asking saints for intercessory prayers is forbidden.
+Although Reformed denominations have removed representations of saints from their churches, Lutherans use images of saints but do not worship nor venerate them, and asking saints for intercessory prayers is forbidden.

-Jacques Collin de Plancy published his three-volume Critical Dictionary of Relics and Wonderworking Images (Dictionnaire critique des reliques et des images miraculeuses), partially based on Calvin's work, in 1821–22.
+Jacques Collin de Plancy published his three-volume Critical Dictionary of Relics and Wonderworking Images (Dictionnaire critique des reliques et des images miraculeuses), partially based on Calvin's work, in 1821–1822.
 The saints were arranged in alphabetical order, and each entry identified how many of their bodies were in different churches.
 The entries for Jesus and Mary listed relics in a number of monasteries which included hair, the umbilical cord of Christ, and the hair and nails of the Virgin Mary.
 In his 1847 book Curiosities of Traditions, Customs and Legends (Curiosités des traditions, des moeurs et des légendes), partially based on Calvin's work, Ludovic Lalanne compiled a table listing the number of heads, bodies, hands, feet and fingers attributed to each saint. Émile Nourry used Calvin's work to describe Jesus' relics (which included a tooth, tears, blood, an umbilical cord, a foreskin, beard and head hair, and nails) in the 1912 Les reliques corporelles du Christ.